 The Contractor should begin grinding repairs and saw-cut grooving after the completion of the concrete curing period (7 to 10 days water cure and 7 days membrane cure).
 If spalling occurs, direct the Contractor to discontinue grooving and correct the cause.
 The grooves must be spaced in accordance with Table 504:1 of the Standard Specifications.
-Grooves must be no closer than 6 inches to devices such as scuppers, expansion and construction joints, and bridge rail.
+Continuously run the grooves across the width of the bridge and approach slabs to within 2 feet of the parapet face, guardrail or curb.
+Grooves must be no closer than 6 inches to devices such as scuppers or expansion and construction joints.
 On skewed bridges, in order to accommodate the equipment used to saw the grooves, the grooves must be sawed from 2 inches to 2 feet from the expansion joint.
 This results in grooves with a staggered or stepped appearance.
+Do not overlap parallel grooving patterns.
+For curved bridges, cut grooves transverse to the curve cord within the spans.